leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Trained; asked to annotate; contributions from those who annotated fewer than 100 docs were dropped.
-Very poorly-formed messages were discarded.
-* Annotation agreement: Top level:
-92.3%; Cohen kappa of 0.761

-All labels:
-87.8%; kappa 0.649
 * Reference: Çöltekin, C., 2020.
 A Corpus of Turkish Offensive Language on Social Media.
 In: Proceedings of the 12th International Conference on Language Resources and Evaluation.